markolozajic/deidentify/README.md

 ## Quick Start

+### Docker

+To run the demo script from within a Docker container, download one of the pre-trained models (e.g. [this one](https://github.com/nedap/deidentify/releases/tag/model_bilstmcrf_ons_fast-v0.1.0)) to a new directory named "models", and unzip it.
+Then run:

+    docker build . -t deidentify
+    docker run -it -v $(pwd)/models:/app/models -p 8080:8080 deidentify

 ### Installation

 Create a new virtual environment with an environment manager of your choice.
 Then, install `deidentify`: